 *We reserve the right to reverse our decision at any time and for any reason.
 You will be contacted via your site if that should occur and you will be required to immediately discontinue the sale of items made using our patterns.

 We are doing a fund raiser.
 Any chance I can make some of your projects to sell for a non-profit organization?
-First off, we’d like to commend you for your charity.
+First off, we’d like to commend you for your charitable efforts.
 We are delighted to play even a small part, such as sharing our patterns, with charitable efforts.
 Please make sure to follow all the guidelines listed above in the “copyright” and “selling items made from our patterns” section.
 As stated above, we reserve the right to refuse requests.

 Can we link to your website?
 Absolutely!
 As a matter of fact we LOVE being linked to.
 It is the “bestest” way to make new friends.
 You can either link to us on Facebook, Twitter, Pinterest, Flickr or a blog.
 If you have a blog, feel free to incorporate one of our totally sweet BUTTONS on your site.
 And, thank you for wanting to share our site with your friends!
 And, now for some total hypocrisy…

 Will you Link Share?
 You may have noticed we do not maintain a blog roll, and seldom link to another site.
 That is not the nature of our blog.
 There are so many wonderful blogs out there that we deal with every day, we would feel awful if we didn’t include all our friends and their fabulous blogs.
 So, instead of hurting anyone’s feelings, we chose instead not to link to other sites.
-(Hardly seems fair, does it, when we encourage others to link to us?)

 Having just said that… there are two ways that you can be linked to on our blog.
 First, when you leave a comment, feel free to link to relevant information or photos from a personal blog, Flickr account, Ravelry, or other social networks, BUT, it is not meant to be used solely for the purposes of advertising.
 Comments made with the express purpose of personal gain will be removed.